How to Have Diocletian's Palace Almost Entirely to Yourself

 6:15AM: The Peristyle

 The Peristyle is the ceremonial courtyard at the heart of the palace.
 In the afternoon, it's thick with tour groups, selfie sticks, and a man dressed as a Roman soldier who charges €5 for photos.
-At 6:15AM on a Wednesday in September, it was empty.
+At 6:15AM on a Wednesday in September, it stands empty.

-I mean completely empty.
+Completely empty.
 Not mostly-empty.
 Not almost-empty.
 Empty.

 6:40AM: Through the Basement